eposlabs/epos/vite-plugin-rebundle/readme.md

 ## Why?

 Sometimes you need bundles without dynamic imports.
-Vite/Rollup don’t provide this option when building with multiple entries.
-This plugin solves it by rebundling Vite’s output with rolldown to enforce single-file output.

-> ⚠️ This plugin runs **only during** `vite build`.
-It does not affect the Vite dev server.
+Vite/Rollup don’t provide this option when building with multiple entries. `vite-plugin-rebundle` solves this issue by rebundling Vite’s output with rolldown to enforce single-file output.
+This plugin runs only during `vite build`, and it does not affect the Vite dev server.

 ## Installation